|

 other boutiques and shops along paved lanes.

-indoor shopping mall is
+••The indoor shopping centres

-There's also a traditional, independent department store,
+There's also a traditional, independent department store, Boswell's, in Broad Street,

 trading since 1738.

-• The main shopping streets – Oxford's main shopping
+••The main shopping streets – Oxford's main shopping

 areas are Cornmarket,